WalfredMA/Reference-liftover/README.md

 -------Options-------

 Function 1 (This is the default function and will be disabled with –c):

 Arguments required:

--f			input insertion file to fix the reference
+-f			input patch files to update the reference

--r			reference genome that will be fixed.
+-r			reference genome that will be updated.
 Can be either a fasta file or folder contains all contigs files (format needs to be *.fa)

 Arguments optional:

--l			input records tsv file which contains all information of prior fixations, default will be ./fixed_records.tsv. records file can be missed.
+-l			(optional) input records tsv file which contains all information of prior corrections, default will be ./fixed_records.tsv.

--s			saved file, default will be step2_fixed.
-If input is folder then save will be folder, also input is fasta file, save will be fasta file.
+-s			saved path, default will be ./step2_fixed.
+If input is folder then save will be folder; if input is a fasta file, saves will be a fasta file.

--n			saved new records after fixations.
+-n			new records file save path after corrections.

 Function 2 (this function will be enable with –c) :

 Arguments required:

--c			input coordinates, can be either a file or direct input (when directly input coordinates, please make sure this is no file with same name).
+-c			query coordinates, can be either a file or direct input (when directly input coordinates, please make sure this is no file with the same name).

--l			Tsv record file that records all fixations
+-l			tsv record file that records all previous corrections.

 Arguments optional:

--n			save new calculated coordinates.
-If a path indicated, will output to the path otherwise it will output to default file newcoordinates.txt.
+-n			output coordinates file save path. default file is ./newcoordinates.txt.